Interval between two sun sights

 On this day, there will be no crossing angles between two Lines of Position (LOPs) obtained from celestial navigation sights

-This day the azimuth will not change in the morning and then flip over 180° at the solar noon and will become steady again on the opposite direction
+On this day, the azimuth does not change in the morning, then flips 180° at solar noon, and becomes steady again in the opposite direction.

 stevedore gear